ezh/cloudselect/README.md

 4.  running `sudo -i` at startup
 5.  entering `sudo` password 12345678

-*And after that, we have four ready to use interactive sessions in our terminal...*
+&nbsp; *And after that, we have four ready to use interactive sessions in our terminal...*

 You may find a demo files in <a href="https://github.com/ezh/cloudselect/tree/master/docs/demo" target="_blank">docs/demo</a> directory.